 As with any paid search campaign, there will be pages and queries you don’t want to advertise on.
 Targets can be added as exclusions, so be sure to negate any pages that won’t convert.
 This can include careers pages, out of stock pages, high funnel blog posts, etc. Negations can also be used to direct traffic from one campaign or ad group to another for tighter control of messaging.

 And don’t stop with page exclusions.
 Negative keywords work for DSA campaigns as well, so exclude any search queries you know are not relevant or converting for your business.
 This is even more important with DSAs than with standard keyword campaigns as you are basically giving Google free range to broadly target any content on your page.

 One other thing to keep in mind: Google does state that they will try to serve exact match queries to any exact match keywords in your account, but DSA ads will compete for rank with any other keyword match type within your account.
 We do suggest taking a look at what queries are coming in and adding negatives for search queries you want served by your other campaigns.
 For more information on how DSA ads are ranked, go here.

 Still having trouble finding success with Dynamic Search Ads?
 Already using them successfully but want to get more out of them?
-Try these techniques to get the most out of you DSAs.
+Try these techniques to get the most out of your DSAs.

 Don’t be afraid to add some machine learning to that machine learning.
-Whether it be CPA Bidding, Maximize Conversions or Maximize Clicks, these enhanced bidding options can really take off when paired with Dynamic Search Ads.
+Whether it be CPA Bidding, Maximize Conversions, or Maximize Clicks, these automated bidding options can really take off when paired with Dynamic Search Ads.